Portia-Nelly-Mashaba/News-App/README.md

   - Home (Displays the latest news articles).
   - Categories (Dropdown with options to filter news by category).
   - Search (Allows users to search for news articles by keyword).
+  - Favorites (Displays the list of bookmarked articles).

 ## Technology Stack
 - **Frontend:** React.js
 - **Styling:** CSS (custom styling for a clean and modern look)
 - **API:** NewsAPI (https://newsapi.org)

 ## Installation